MilenTecle/znapped/README.md

 ### Notifications
-1. Notifications for likes, comments, mentions, follows and messages.
+1. Notifications for likes, comments, follows and messages.
 2. Mark notifications as read when clicked.
 3. Delete notifications in the NotificationsList.